Communication Career Opportunities

 Intercultural and Cybercultural Communication

 The rise of digital communication has made it possible for companies and organizations to form partnerships worldwide.
 This course examines the theories and provides essential skills for effective communication between individuals and groups from different cultures.
-Students will learn to think and communicate in global contexts and learn to appreciate and respect cultural differences.
-Experts in the field will address how to people and organizations from diverse communities can work together effectively.
-Special consideration will be given to recognizing and evaluating the behavioral, communicative, political, religious, and ethical issues.
+Students would learn to think and communicate in global contexts and learn to appreciate and respect cultural differences.
+Experts in the field would address how people and organizations from diverse communities can work together effectively.
+Special consideration is given to recognizing and evaluating behavioral, communicative, political, religious, and ethical issues.

 COMM 3903*